Since 2016 I have lived in Ariege, France. My current work is concerned with a phenomenological approach to representing mountain landscapes.

 Previously in my post doctoral period (PhD completed in 2014)I lived in Cornwall, UK.
-During which time my research and practice aims to claim the bouldering experience for art by considering how the physical demands of bouldering can inform concepts of visual representation and performance in art.
-My practice has embodied many of the defining characteristics of contemporary art and has been self consciously discursive utilising drawing performance, video, text and sculpture.
+During which time my research and practice aimed to claim the bouldering experience for art by considering how the physical demands of bouldering could inform concepts of visual representation and performance in art.

 I’ve been climbing 35 years.
 I first became interested in climbing after a walking holiday in N Wales when I was 14.
 My introduction to climbing was thoroughly traditional including trips to N Wales, The Lake District, Peak District, Cornwall and Devon.
 I went to college in Cardiff and was part of the development of the sandstone quarries in S Wales, which included ascents of some of the harder sport climbs.
-I’ve lived in Cornwall for the last 17 years and been involved in extensive exploration and development of bouldering in the area, including the sea cliffs and granite moors.
+I’ve lived in Cornwall for 17 years and been involved in extensive exploration and development of bouldering in the area, including the sea cliffs and granite moors.
 I’ve opened up hundred of new problems, some achieving classic status such as Boomerang at Clodgy Point.
-Tony Carver, local activist and publisher in reviewing a bouldering DVD of the SW described me as a local pioneer.
 A similar and parallel desire for exploration has been undertaken in the coastal and mountain regions of Morocco.
 During the 1990’s I bouldered in Tafaroute opening up new problems and soloed long mountain routes in the anti Atlas Mountains.
 The last few years I have climbed and bouldered in France, Spain, Morocco, US, Canada, Sweden and Finland.
 My passion for climbing new problems, remains undiminished as I explore the mountains around my home